tristan957/tristan.partin.io/content/blog/electron-linux-and-your-file-chooser/index.md

 One of these has to be installed on your system.
-It should be fairly obvious which one you need, and if your distribution isn't installing one of these for you on the base image, file an issues.
+It should be fairly obvious which one you need, and if your distribution isn't installing one of these for you on the base image, file an issue.
 Once you have one of these installed, you will want to export an environment variable called `GTK_USE_PORTAL` and set it to `1`.
 Now GTK applications should be able to open the Qt file chooser for instance.
 I am not entirely sure if there is an equivalent environment variable